-We have been busy transforming our house for our Halloween party and while sorting through bins of Halloween decorations, I came across a set of window cling eyes that I’ve had for years.
+We have been busy decorating our house for our Halloween party and while sorting through bins of Halloween decorations, I came across a set of window-cling eyes that I've had for years.

-As I was trying to decide where to place them in our house this year, I was struck with an idea to make these Jeepers Creepers Candy Bars.
+As I was trying to decide where to place them in our house this year, I was struck with an idea to make these Jeepers Creepers Halloween Chocolate Bars.

-This is such a simple project that can be made using store bought candy and even store bought candy bars.
-I did make my own bars, but any flat chocolate bar will work just as well.
+This is such a simple project that can be made using store-bought candy and even store-bought candy bars.
+I did make my own candy bars, but any flat chocolate bar will work just as well.

 food coloring markers